 Don’t be took quick to take the bait.
 Await the revelation not the situation.
 The latching-on-to-bait approach limits the seller and irritates the buyer.
 The sale is impeded because the connection is broken.

-I fell for it.
+And yet, I fell for it.
 Hook, line and sinker.
 I listened for a problem.
-I didn’t actively listen.
+I didn’t listen actively.
 The prospect was busy explaining away her company’s position and instead of listening I foolishly awaited my turn to speak!
-And so, like a man drowning I latched on to the first mention of a problem; in truth I was clutching at straws.
+And so, like a man drowning I latched on to the first mention of a problem.
+In truth I was clutching at straws.
 And so I drowned; the buyer disconnected.
 I should have known better.

 Whereas this doctor approach is universal in all selling situations, it is more pronounced in business to business selling than it is business to customer selling.
 The decision making process in the former is much more complex than the latter.
 It takes longer to dredge the root cause when dealing with many people, a system and a process than when dealing with one individual.